The R value so often discussed with COVID-19 coronavirus relates to virus outside people. It ignores what happens inside people.

 The inner R value relates to how many lung cells any one infected lung cells infects.
 The aim should be to reduce the inner R by removing anything which makes it easier for newly produced virus to infect a new cell.

 It’s true that becoming infected is relevant so the outer R is essential.
 However, of far greater relevance is what happens inside the lungs as that determines the death rate.
+Nature typically creates balance between a virus and its host.
+It is not in this coronavirus’ “interests” to kill its human host.
+Something other than Nature’s balance and the virus must occur.

 Alcohol hand sanitisers are important in reducing the outer R. However alcohol vapour rising from alcohol-treated hands is breathed deep into the lungs.
 There it reduces the effectiveness of mucus which should be protecting the target cells from virus attack.